-Digital healthcare has become the go-to after a year in which in-person health visits presented more health risks than health benefits to patients.
-Digital healthcare is now indispensable for patients accessing a variety of services, from preventative or lifestyle-related services to outpatient care, to chronic disease management.
+The global COVID-19 pandemic has changed the world in a variety of ways and altered our attitudes toward digital experiences.
+Digital healthcare has become more popular as a result of a year in which in-person health visits presented more health risks than health benefits to patients.
+Even after vaccines became available, digital healthcare has become indispensable for patients accessing a variety of services, from preventative or lifestyle-related services to outpatient care, to chronic disease management.
 Digital healthcare helps providers gather and contextualize patient information and choose the optimal course of treatment for each patient.

 In 2019.
 The global Digital Health Market was $84.08 Billion USD in size.
 It’s expected to grow at a compound annual growth rate of 14.8 percent and reach about $220.94 Billion by 2026.